Team-D-13/Quanta/Readme.md

 ## Factions

 ### Picking your Quanta Lord decides your faction.
-You can play netural cards and cards of that faction...
+You can play neutral cards and cards of that faction...

 Arcane - Focus on supports and hand/deck manipulation.
 Specialization in counters.
 Minor focus on relics and flashes.
 Somewhat all-rounded.